docker/docs/compose/reference/overview.md

 ### Specifying a path to a single Compose file

-You can use `-f` flag to specify a path to Compose file that is not located in the current directory, either from the command line or by setting up a [COMPOSE_FILE environment variable](envvars.md#compose_file) in your shell or in an environment file.
+You can use the `-f` flag to specify a path to a Compose file that is not located in the current directory, either from the command line or by setting up a [COMPOSE_FILE environment variable](envvars.md#compose_file) in your shell or in an environment file.

 For an example of using the `-f` option at the command line, suppose you are running the [Compose Rails sample](/compose/rails/), and